 Contact a Macon and Newnan Criminal Defense Firm Today

-With offices in Newnan and Macon J. Ryan Brown Law is uniquely positioned to provide representation to clients throughout the State of Georgia.
+Located in downtown Newnan, Georgia J. Ryan Brown Law is uniquely positioned to provide representation to clients throughout the entire State of Georgia.

 You must not fight these charges alone.
 Your life and your future are at stake.
 Don't walk into that courtroom alone, not even once.
 You need to hire counsel as soon you are arrested, or preferably, as soon as you even think you may be under investigation.